-70400 1 and 2 $\boldsymbol{\Lambda}$ ml ۱., Zones 1 unu 4 $\boldsymbol{\mathcal{O}}$ u y. • to high Itionary Measures : Since your house is located in a county identified as having moderate-potential-radon levels 1 , precautionary measures indicated below may be installed as part of rization: Exposed dirt floors covered and sealed Floor/foundation penetrations sealed Open sump pit capped Crawl space venting inspected and/or improved Basement isolated (air sealed) from living space Others Ц Other: I am ave cl ware that weatherization may result in increased levels of radon, and that mechanical tion may counteract those increases.
-I have received the Environmental Protection y's (EPA's) "A Citizen's Guide to Radon," and radon-related risks were discussed.
-I hosen to go forward with weatherization and accept all risks of injury or damages. carefully read this informed consent form and have signed it of my own free will.
-I am aventila Agency have cl ware that weatherization may result in increased levels of radon, and that mechanical tion may counteract those increases.
-I have received the Environmental Protection y's (EPA's) "A Citizen's Guide to Radon," and radon-related risks were discussed.
-I hosen to go forward with weatherization and accept all risks of injury or damages.
-I am aventila Agency have cl I have Client l ware that weatherization may result in increased levels of radon, and that mechanical tion may counteract those increases.
-I have received the Environmental Protection y's (EPA's) "A Citizen's Guide to Radon," and radon-related risks were discussed.
-I hosen to go forward with weatherization and accept all risks of injury or damages. carefully read this informed consent form and have signed it of my own free will.
+to high-potential-radon levels 1 , precautionary measures indicated below may be installed as part of weatherization: ☐ Exposed dirt floors covered and sealed ☐ Floor/foundation penetrations sealed ☐ Open sump pit capped ☐ Crawl space venting inspected and/or improved ☐ Basement isolated (air sealed) from living space □ Other: I am aware that weatherization may result in increased levels of radon, and that mechanical ventilation may counteract those increases.
+I have received the Environmental Protection Agency's (EPA's) "A Citizen's Guide to Radon," and radon-related risks were discussed.
+I have chosen to go forward with weatherization and accept all risks of injury or damages.
+I have carefully read this informed consent form and have signed it of my own free will.
+Agency's (EPA's) "A Citizen's Guide to Radon," and radon-related risks were discussed.
+I have chosen to go forward with weatherization and accept all risks of injury or damages.
+Agency's (EPA's) "A Citizen's Guide to Radon," and radon-related risks were discussed.
+I have chosen to go forward with weatherization and accept all risks of injury or damages.
+I have carefully read this informed consent form and have signed it of my own free will.